openhab/website/blog/2023-12-22-openhab-4-1-release.md

 To define your own semantic tags, create a YAML configuration file containing the description of all your specific semantic tags in the `$OPENHAB_CONF/tags` folder.
 You can find a [tutorial on the community forum](https://community.openhab.org/t/oh-4-1-tutorial-to-manage-custom-semantic-tags/148135).

+### Voice System Enhancements

+_Miguel Álvarez Díez, openHAB Contributor_

+Some minor improvements were introduced in the built-in voice system components.

+The standard text interpreter uses now the Item's synonyms metadata as alternative names, and you can solve name collisions on rules using them.
+It also automatically scans your Item's command description metadata, so that the rule `Set <ItemLabel> to <ItemCommandLabel>` is supported out-of-the-box for all supported languages.

+In the same direction the `voiceSystem` metadata namespace was created to allow adding custom rules of your need, for example:

+* You can add the rule `go to mode $cmd$ on $name$` to an Item labeled `Vacuum` with command description `MODE_CLEAN=cleaning`, that will instruct the interpreter to send the command `MODE_CLEAN` to the Item on the phrase `go to mode cleaning on vacuum`.

+* You can also capture free text with a rule like `watch $*$ on $name$`, the phrase `watch my favorite show on tv` will send the command `my favorite show` to the Item labeled as `TV`.

+Two new configuration parameters where added to the dialog processor start/register command:

+* The `dialogGroup` option prevents simultaneous processing of dialogs on the same group, so that several speakers located near-by won't be triggered at the same time.

+* The `locationItem` option which is forwarded to the standard interpreter and gives priority to child items of the location provided, setting it you can use the "light" item label on two rooms with a speaker on each them and the phrase `Turn on the light` will target the item it should on each room.

 ## Main UI Enhancements

 _Florian Hotze, openHAB Maintainer_